Calls for Expression of Interest for SGA2

 For more information, please go to the HBP Open Calls Platform at: https://opencalls.humanbrainproject.eu/all_calls.

 Best Ideas and Concepts for Diversity in Research and Management

 You are an early stage researcher with a scientific project that integrates aspects of sex, gender and/or further diversity traits.
 You want to present your novel approach to a broader audience.

-The HBP Best Scientific Research Project that integrates diversity will honour projects for integrating sex, gender and further diversity dimensions (see also H2020 Guidelines)
+The HBP will honour ideas to improve equal opportunities and concepts for integrating sex, gender and further diversity dimensions in research projects (see also H2020 Guidelines)

 An internal jury will select the most outstanding and promising projects, which will be presented at the HBP Summit to a large scientific audience and representatives of the European Commission.
 Registration and travel expenses will be covered.

 Diversity and equality have been increasingly recognised as benefit for research and society.
 For complex tasks, a diverse team may achieve better outcomes than a homogenous group.

 Gender and other diversity aspects are not only important for teamwork but can also be important elements in scientific research projects that might lead to additional insights and knowledge or far-reaching results.
 The importance of inclusion of diversity variables, like gender dimensions, in research projects, has been widely recognised, for example in the Horizon 2020 programme.